kevinxu48/DATA-410-Project-5/index.md

 # Comparison of Different Regularization and Variable Selection Techniques
 In this project, we will apply and compare the different regularization techniques including Ridge, LASSO, Elastic Net, SCAD, and Square Root Lasso.

+## Creating our own sklearn compliant functions for Square Root Lasso and SCAD
+## Square Root Lasso

 ## References